• Skip to main content

 • 85% of migraine sufferers experience throbbing, pulsing pain

-Migraines may produce aura before or during an attack.
-Auras are neurological symptoms that generate visual disturbances in the form of blind spots, colored spots, flashing lights, tunnel vision, zigzag lines, or temporary blindness.
-Other symptoms of aura may include numbness, tingling, weakness, dizziness or feelings of spinning.
+Before or during a migraine attack, a person may experience visual auras.
+Auras are neurological symptoms that generate visual disturbances in the form of blind spots, colored spots, flashing lights, tunnel or blurred vision, zigzag lines, or temporary blindness.
+Other aura symptoms may include numbness, tingling, weakness, dizziness, or feelings of spinning.

-Headaches, on the other hand, are not accompanied by aura, but can range in intensity and type.
-Some of the most common headaches that may cause symptoms similar to migraines include: cluster headaches, sinus headaches and tension headaches.
+Headaches, conversely, are not accompanied by an aura but can range from mild to severe in intensity.
+Common headaches that may cause symptoms similar to migraines include cluster headaches, sinus headaches, and tension headaches.

 Cluster Headaches